 “Islam crossed the Red Sea with traders and holy men rather than with arms, and eventually established itself and united people in the area under the banner of Islam and headed by Ahmed Gurey,” the author spells out.
 Ahmed Gurey soon clashed with Christian Ethiopia for the hegemony of the Horn of Africa.
 In the Sixteenth Century, under exacting military pressure from Ahmed Gurey, Ethiopia’s Emperor Lebna Dengel escaped to the remote mountain peaks of the Abyssinian Highlands.

-“During the Somali-Ethiopia Wars (1964 and 1977/1978), the memory of Ahmed Gurey was revived and revitalized by Somalis.
+“During the Somali-Thousands upon thousands of cassette tapes and master reels were quickly removed from the soon-to-be targeted buildings.
+They were dispersed to neighboring countries like Djibouti and Ethiopia Wars (1964 and 1977/1978), the memory of Ahmed Gurey was revived and revitalized by Somalis.
 Many songs referring to Ahmed Gurey’s glorious battles were written and disseminated.
 His memory is still a major component of Somali collective consciousness of nationalism and statehood,” the author expounds.

 Somalis are prone to blending geopolitical conspiracies with somewhat outlandish theories.
 Not so with Sheikh Hassan.
 True, Somalia is a territory of confusion.
 A land of mayhem and chaos.
 It’s very boundaries are ill-defined.
 There is an autonomous ethnic Somali region in Ethiopia, and there are ethnic Somalis in Djibouti, where they constitute more than 50 percent of the population, and in Kenya.
 Somalis were among the first populations on the African continent to embrace Islam.
 Somalis converted en masse to Islam around 1550 AD.